We look after the trees on public land mostly to make sure they are safe, but also to help keep a green and leafy borough.

 Trees on council land

-To let us know about a problem or concern, please contact our Customer Services team using the contact details on this page.
+To let us know about a problem or concern, please contact our Customer Services team using the contact details below.

 Trees on highway land

 If a tree stands on highway land, please contact Hampshire County Council, which is the highways authority.
-This is likely to a tree growing on the grass verge right beside the road or footpath.
+This is likely to be a tree growing on a grass verge directly beside either the road or a footpath.